ajv-validator/ajv/docs/codegen.md

 2. removes unused variable declarations.
 3. replaces variables that are used only once and assigned expressions that are explicitely marked as "constant" (i.e. having referential transparency) with the expressions themselves.

-These optimizations assume that the expressions in `if` coditions, `for` loop headers and assignemnts are free of any side effects - this is the case for all pre-defined validation keywords.
-You can either use the same approach in user-defined keywords, or you may need to disable optimization.
+**Please note**: These optimizations assume that the expressions in `if` coditions, `for` statement headers and assigned expresions are free of any side effects - this is the case for all pre-defined validation keywords.

 See [these tests](../spec/codegen.spec.ts) for examples.

-By default Ajv does 1-pass optimization - based on the test suite it achives 10.5% code size reduction and 16.7% tree nodes reduction (TODO benchmark the validation time).
-The second optimization pass would only change it marginally, by less than 0.1%, so you won't need it unless you have really complex schemas or if you generate standalone code and want it to pass relevant eslint rules.
+By default Ajv does 1-pass optimization - based on the test suite it reduces the code size by 10.5% and the number of tree nodes by 16.7% (TODO benchmark the validation time).
+The second optimization pass changes it by less than 0.1%, so you won't need it unless you have really complex schemas or if you generate standalone code and want it to pass relevant eslint rules.

-Optimization mode can be changed with options:
+Optimization mode can be changed with [options](./api.md#options):

-- `{code: {optimize: false}}` - to disable,
+- `{code: {optimize: false}}` - to disable (e.g., when schema compilation time is more important),
 - `{code: {optimize: 2}}` - 2-pass optimization.

 ## User-defined keywords

 While tagged template literals wrap passed strings based on their run-time values, CodeGen class methods rely on types to ensure safety of passed parameters - there is no run-time checks that the passed value is an instance of \_Code class.

-It is strongly recommended to define addiitonal keywords only with Typescript - using plain typescript would still allow passing unsafe strings to code generation methods.
+It is strongly recommended to define addiitonal keywords only with Typescript - using plain JavaScript would still allow passing unsafe strings to code generation methods.

+**Please note**: If your user-defined keywords need to have side-effects that are removed by optimization (see above), you may need to disable it.